Join our Camp Catch-Up Team!

 Prefer to have licensed RN, LPN, or Medication Aide certified.
 Nurses will be responsible for supervising all medical needs of campers and staff .
 This includes providing care in cases of accidents or emergencies, care to ill campers or staff , and responsible for administering and storing all medications.
 Applicants must have education or experience in child development and working with children who have diverse life experiences.
 Must be able to lift up to 50 lbs.
 A copy of current license must be included with your application.

 What are you doing this summer?

 Ready to join the team?

-There are two camps to choose from.
-You can join the Staff for one or both of them.
+There are THREE camps to choose from.
+You can join the Staff for one or all of them.

 Staff arrive for training on Wednesday @5pm, Jun 1st, and depart at 1 p.m. on Sunday, June 5th.

 Session 2 : Nebraska State 4-H Camp near Halsey, NE

 Staff arrive for training on Wednesday @5pm, July 6th, and depart at 1 p.m. on Sunday, July 10th.